 - Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices

 - Guidance for Off-the-Shelf Software Use in Medical Devices

 - Cybersecurity for Networked Medical Devices Containing Off-the-Shelf (OTS) Software

 Conformance with recognized consensus standards can provide a reasonable assurance of safety and/or effectiveness for many aspects of medical devices.
 Information submitted on conformance with such standards will have a direct bearing on safety and effectiveness determinations made during the review of premarket submissions.
-If any premarket submission contains a declaration of conformity to the recognized consensus standards, this will, in most cases, eliminate the need to review the actual test data for those aspects of the device addressed by the standards.
+If any premarket submission contains a declaration of conformity to the recognized consensus standards, this will, in some cases, eliminate the need for FDA to review the actual test data for those aspects of the device addressed by the standards.

 Conformance with recognized consensus standards alone, however, may not be sufficient for FDA to make a regulatory decision.
 For example, a specific device may raise a safety or effectiveness issue not addressed by any recognized consensus standard, or a specific FDA regulation may require additional information beyond what conformity to the recognized consensus standards provides, such as summary data.
 Under such circumstances, conformity with recognized standards will not satisfy all requirements for marketing the product in the United States.

 FDA recognizes certain consensus standards.
 If the device conforms to an FDA recognized standard, the applicant may provide a declaration of conformity to an FDA recognized standard, the applicant may elect to provide a declaration of conformity, if applicable, or may provide a declaration of conformity and use any type of submiss ion method.
 Conformance to FDA recognized standards are voluntary and may be used to demonstrate performance or safety of a device.